azurepocmain/fabricpocmain.github.io/articles/service-principal-shortcut-adls-firewall-api.md

 Service principals and managed identities are essential components in streamlining automation processes within an organization.
 In Microsoft Fabric OneLake, shortcuts play a pivotal role in enabling disparate systems to interact without duplicating data.
-However, incorporating service principals for remote source interactions and facilitating communication with Azure Data Lake firewalls introduces certain complexities, as firewall restrictions typically block API communication.
+However, incorporating service principals for remote source interactions and facilitating communication with Azure Data Lake firewalls introduces certain complexities, as firewall restrictions typically block API communication from remote locations.
 This documentation outlines an effective solution utilizing Fabric Data Factory pipelines to trigger a Spark
 Notebook via the SemPy Fabric library and the FabricRestClient constructor, ensuring seamless integration while maintaining security.

 Furthermore, this documentation will elaborate on the process of granting object-level permissions to users for the newly created Delta Table within the LakeHouse.